makaucodes/cvbuilder-teminal/README.md

 # cvbuilder-teminal
-This app receives user input through the terminal and generates a CV document
+This app receives user input through the terminal and generates a CV document in MS Word (.docx) format